programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

     response.raise_for_status()
     return response.text
 ```

+Since we will make multiple requests to the same host, we use a `requests.Session()` object, which improves network efficiency by reusing the underlying TCP connection for subsequent requests.[^16] We store the API parameters in `params`.
+A manual two-second delay is added to avoid triggering rate limits.

+The CDX Server API itself returns an empty response with a ` 200` status code if the Wayback Machine does not have any archived snapshots of the URL requested with the filtering parameters applied.
+The API will return a `403` status code if a URL is excluded from the Wayback Machine (usually at the site owner's request).
+While you should not encounter any such URLs in this lesson, we make the `download_cdx_data` function handle this case gracefully by returning an empty response for `403` status codes.
+The CDX Server API returns a `429` status code to rate-limit a client making excessive requests, and a `503` status code if the server is temporarily unavailable.
+In these cases, we want to raise an exception so that the `@retry` decorator can retry the request.

+However, by default, the Requests library does not raise an exception if it encounters an `4XX` or `5XX` HTTP status code.
+To ensure that our function raises an exception for unsuccessful requests, in the function we use the `raise_for_status()` method on the response object, which makes Requests raise an exception for HTTP `4XX` and `5XX` status codes (`HTTP 403` is handled separately in the function).
+The exception can then be handled by the `@retry` decorator.

 Using the function, we loop through all URLs in `urls_data` to query the CDX Server API, and save the results to `data/urls/[website URL]/cdx.csv`.
 By creating a separate directory for each URL, we can easily adjust the code to save additional snapshots for each URL in the future if needed.
 The code also checks for and skips any files already downloaded, so you do not have to restart from the beginning if the process is interrupted.
 This process should take about 10-15 minutes to finish, depending on your computer’s Internet connection.